-Hello.
-I’m a faculty member in the Department of Astrophysical and Planetary Sciences of the University of Colorado, and Director of Fiske Planetarium, the most active university planetarium in the U.S. and the largest between Chicago and the Pacific coast.
+Hello!
+I’m Doug Duncan, emeritus faculty member in the Department of Astrophysical and Planetary Sciences of the University of Colorado, and former Director of Fiske Planetarium, the most technically advanced planetarium in the U.S.

-My first job was on the staff of the Hubble Space Telescope.
-Then I went to Chicago, where I pioneered a new kind of job track that combined public teaching at a planetarium (Adler) with a faculty position at the University of Chicago.
+My first job was as a Carnegie Fellow, with the group that first found sunspot cycles on other stars and the rotation of stars like the sun, from the modulation of Ca H and K lines.
+I then joined the staff of the Hubble Space Telescope.
+In 1992 I went to Chicago, where I pioneered a new kind of job track that combined public teaching at a planetarium (Adler) with a faculty position at the University of Chicago.
 My vision calls for astronomers to work in a Planetarium while still remaining active in research, so that they can bring the latest discoveries to the public.
 That path has now been followed by more than a dozen astronomers at the Hayden Planetarium in NY, at Adler in Chicago, the Denver Museum of Science, and elsewhere.
-Previously I served as National Education Coordinator of the American Astronomical Society and as a science commentator on National Public Radio.
-A short biography is here.
-My complete CV is here.

 I’m the author of the first book about teaching with wireless student response systems (“clickers”) that allow immediate interaction between a teacher and all students in the classroom.
-Technology and research have advanced since the book was published, so here is a two page summary of what works and what doesn’t when using clickers.
+Technology and research have advanced since the book was published, so here is a two page Tips for Successful Clicker Use.
 Watch the excellent videos sponsored by Nobel Prize Winner Carl Wieman.
 Most clicker users succeed.
 We find that those who fail have not read the tips or watched the videos.
 You’ve been warned!

 In 2011 I received the Richard Emmons Award from the Astronomical Society of the Pacific given for “Outstanding College Astronomy Teaching in the U.S.”